ActuallySleeping/ark-tracking-bot/README.md

 This is my first projet regarding JavaScript as well as the use of GitHub
 My goal was to let people track who is online on a server of their choice and be able to get warning when someone connected to a defined server

 ## Commands
 ### Server tracking
 **&ss / &start** *x.x.x.x:p  < ... x.x.x.x:p ... >*
 Let you start the tracking of a server
 **&so / &sstop** *< message_id >*
 Stop the every tracking in a channel or only the one with the messageid you gave
+The message/channel you stoped can take up to 30s to delete (all) the message(s)
 **&sa / &sadd** *message_id ip:port < ... ip:port ... >*
 Add a server in a message that already track a list of servers
 **&sr / &sremove** *message_id server_name/ip:port < ... server_name/ip:port ... >*